 To make sure your sump pump works as is intended, make sure you keep routine maintenance schedules in mind and adhered to.
 Check the sump pump and sump pump pit for debris that may be lodged in the pump head and cause damage or failure.
 Gravel, dirt and sand can accumulate over time and lead to clogs in the system – clogs that could be end of your sump pump and your dry basement.

 For more information on installing and using a sump pump in your basement or for installation service, contact the professionals at Basement Waterproofing Services.
-Serving all of Maryland, Washington DC, Southern New Jersey, South Central Pennsylvania, Delaware and Northern Virginia for more than 20 years, the waterproofing experts at Basement Waterproofing Services can solve your wet basement problem today.
+Serving all of Maryland, Washington DC, South Central Pennsylvania, Delaware and Northern Virginia for more than 20 years, the waterproofing experts at Basement Waterproofing Services can solve your wet basement problem today.